-Wolchul literally means, "the rising of the moon."
-The view of the moon rising above the peaks of Wolchulsan Mountain is indeed one worth seeing.
+Wolchul literally means "the rising of the moon."
+The view of the moon rising above the peaks of Wolchulsan Mountain (809 meters) is indeed one worth seeing.
 Though Wolchulsan Mountain rises only 809 meters above sea level, it has several dramatic peaks that join together to create a splendid view.
-The mountain is a popular place to hike at night during full moon.
+The mountain is a popular place to hike at night during

 Romantic spot for moon watching

 Dalmaji-gil Road is situated on Wausan Mountain between Haeundae Beach and Songjeong Beach.
 Halfway up the road is Dalmaji Park.
-Many coffee shops dot the road from Dalmaji Hill to Haewoljeong Pavilion, attracting young couples on a romantic date.
+Many coffee shops dot the road from Dalmaji Hill to Haewoljeong Pavilion, attracting young couples on romantic dates.

 In the past, Korean families make ogok-bap, crack bureom, play jwibulnori or burn daljip with neighbors in the fields to celebrate Jeongwol Daeboreum.
 Nowadays, it is rare to see these traditional events in cities; however, some regions try to keep them alive by holding annual Jeongwol Daeboreum events.